nicolas-gautron/nicolas-gautron.github.io/README.md

 &nbsp;

-Followed by a professional coach during two years, I had the chance to experiment several psychological tools and models.
+Followed by a professional coach during two years, I had the chance to experience several psychological tools and models.
 While the Process Communication represents the way we all communicate with each other, in my case, I find the result really representative of my whole personality:
 ##### Base: thinker at 100%

-I like to organize things, to test some new processes or methodologies, to fail, to test again and to adapt to new situations.
+I like to organize things, to test new processes or methodologies, to fail, to test again and to adapt to new situations.
 I'm quite direct in my communication and while I'm able to assume the political part of my job, I avoid it as much as I can.

 ##### Empathetic / harmoniser at 100%

-As a leader and manager, there was no ritual more important for me than the ones allowing the feedbacks and the global communication: retrospective, one-to-one, mood of the week, team health check.
-I liked to involve my team in the decisions, basing some meetings on formats inspired of the holacracy world and encouraging everyone to speak freely.
+As a former team leader and manager, there is no ritual more important for me than the ones allowing the feedback and the global communication: retrospective, one-to-one, mood of the week, team health check.
+I liked to involve my team in the decisions, basing some meetings on formats inspired by the holacracy world and encouraging everyone to speak freely.
 I trusted my team members and their professionalism, giving them the leadership on their subjects, making them autonomous as much as possible, allowing them to communicate with partners and to deploy some features in production without my approval.

 ##### Current phase: dreamer / imaginer at 85%